 - If you've used non-colorfast threads or novelty yarns such as velvet, you will have to dry-block the canvas.

-- If you've worked a lot of surface embroidery stitches or added "found objects" such as beads, gems or other items that are super-imposed on the canvas, you will need to carefully "dry-block" the needlepoint canvas.
+- If you've worked a lot of surface embroidery stitches or added embellishments such as beads, gems, or other items that are superimposed on the canvas, you will need to carefully dry-block the needlepoint canvas.

-- Use the "mist" setting on your spray bottle to VERY LIGHTLY WET the wrong side of the canvas with clean clear water.
+Use the mist setting on your spray bottle to lightly wet the wrong side of the canvas with clean clear water.

-- Gently stretch the canvas, pining every 1/2 inch on the blocking board grid lines until the canvas has been straightened.
+Gently stretch the canvas, pinning every 1/2 inch on the blocking board's grid lines until the canvas has been straightened.

-- Let it dry thoroughly before removing from the blocking board.
+Let your needlepoint dry thoroughly before removing from the blocking board.

 If you used stretcher bars to stitch your project, you can easily dry-block the canvas by re-stretching it on the bars.

-- Instead of a light mist, place a wet cloth on top of a hot iron that has been placed on the "dry" instead of "steam" setting.
+Instead of a light mist, place a wet cloth on top of a hot iron that has been placed on the "dry" setting instead of the "steam" setting.

-- Hold the iron about 3 to 4 inches under the wrong side of the canvas and pass it over the entire canvas to let the steam rise up through the fibers.
-DO NOT SATURATE WITH TOO MUCH STEAM.
+- Hold the iron about 3 to 4 inches under the wrong side of the canvas.

-- Gently re-stretch again until the canvas is taut and firm.
-If the canvas is not straight, let it dry and repeat the steaming process, if necessary.
+Gently re-stretch the canvas again until it is taut and firm.
+If the canvas is not straight, let it dry and repeat the steaming process.